agimenezromero/NHT-Gray-Model/README.md

 - Matplotlib
 - SciPy

-# Usage and documentation
+# Documentation
+## Creating input arrays
 First of all the input arrays dependent on temperature need to be created.
 To do so the `ThermalProperties` class has been developed.
-For the study in the final degree project germanium and silicon have been simulated, so two simple functions have been implemented to create and storage the corresponding arrays easily:
+For the study in the final degree project germanium has been simulated, so a simple function have been implemented to create and storage the corresponding arrays easily:

 * `save_arrays_germanium(init_T, final_T, n)`
-* `save_arrays_silicon(init_T, final_T, n)`.

   - `ìnit_T` (float) - Initial temperature for the computed properties.
   - `final_T` (float) - Final temperature for the computed properties.
   - `n` (int) - Number of points between initial and final temperatures.

+ Moreover a function to create the input arrays for silicon is also available: `save_arrays_silicon(init_T, final_T, n)`.

+ Once the arrays are created, they are stored in an automatically created folder named `Input_arrays`.
+This step only needs to be made one time, unless we decide to change the material (Germanium for Silicon for example).
+So this program just support one kind of element at a time, which corresponds to that storage in the `Input_arrays` folder.

+## Simulation classes initialisation

 To initialise both of the available simulation classes (`GrayModel`, `GrayModel_diffusive_walls`) the following parameters must be passed in: